 Photo Credit: Texas State Aquarium

 Sponsor a sustainable seafood event by inviting local chefs to give demonstrations and food tastings.
-Check out Chefs Collaborative for a list of “sustainable seafood chefs” in your area and verify their choices.
+Be sure to verify that their choices are sustainable!

 Have a touch tank with ocean creatures (and make sure to get them back to their ocean home safely) or, if you’re close to the ocean, host guided coastal tours or sustainable fishing demonstrations.

 Invite local conservation organizations to run an information booth or organize your own volunteer booth with awareness and action materials.
-Provide information about ways participants can get involved in conservation in your area and how they can take individual action for the ocean.
+Provide information about ways participants can get involved in conservation in your area and how they can support the global effort to protect 30% of the land and ocean by 2030.
 Hand out sustainable seafood guides and cards from Monterey Bay Aquarium’s Seafood Watch and their International Resources with ways to take action for sustainable fisheries around the world.